 Ankle Impingement Syndrome: Pain in the Gymnast Athlete

-The sport of gymnastics includes many skills that require jumping and standing in releve (or on toes).
+The sport of gymnastics includes many skills that require jumping and standing in relevé (on toes).
 The combination of these activities leads to tight calf muscles with a great amount of explosive strength.
 When the calf muscles become tight in a gymnast, less motion is available in the ankle to absorb forces during landings.
 As a result, excessive force is placed on the front of the ankle joint when landing skills.
 The cumulative jumping that the sport requires combined with excessive forces placed on the front of the ankle can lead to a common gymnastics injury called anterior ankle impingement syndrome.

-Athletes with ankle impingement syndrome will typically present with painful and decreased ankle motion, poor single leg balance, and decreased ankle strength that limits their successful participation in sport.
+Athletes with ankle impingement syndrome typically have painful and decreased ankle motion, poor single leg balance, and decreased ankle strength that limits their successful participation in sport.
 By increasing the motion in the ankle by focusing on calf flexibility and ankle joint mobility as well as improving the ankle’s ability to absorb force through slow, eccentric (or anti-gravity) strengthening, that stinging ankle pain on landings can decrease or even go away!

-For more information on treatment and prevention of injuries in athletes, or to request an appointment with our Sports and Orthopedic Physical Therapy team, click here
+For more information on treatment and prevention of injuries in athletes, or to request an appointment with our Sports and Orthopedic Physical Therapy team, click here.

 All Topics